vidyawantstobattle/CV-Template/README.md

 # CV-Template
 Based off 'Jake's Resume' from available templates on Overleaf.
-I just made it prettier, added more section and made some changes to make it more aesthetically pleasing
+I made it prettier, added more section and made some changes to spacing to make it more aesthetically pleasing.
 Original Template: https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs
 <br />